Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/03 - Configuration|Change Management & Tools/README.md

 Skill Description
 -----------------
 The Fellow should understand the standard processes, techniques and tools used to manage the changes in an environment and be able to use them.
-They should understand and articulate what configuration & change management is and the problems it solves.
+They should understand and articulate what configuration & change management is and the problems it solves

-The fellow should be able to setup and configure common software (MySQL, Apache Web Server, MongoDB, ExpressJS, AngularJS, NodeJS, PHP, Python, etc) on a VM using the Ansible configuration tool.
+The fellow should be able to setup and configure common software (MySQL, Apache Web Server, MongoDB, ExpressJS, AngularJS, NodeJS, PHP, Python, etc) on a VM using the Ansible configuration tool

 Outputs